What Forms Do I Need to File My Taxes?

 It helps to make a list of places that you should receive tax forms from so that you can cross the forms off as you receive them.
 If you are not sure, make a master list as you receive them, because the list will likely be similar next year

 If you plan on claiming a deduction because of your mortgage interest, you will need a Form 1098.
 This form allows you to deduct any mortgage interest you paid in the last year, which then reduces your taxable income.
 But keep in mind that you only need this form if you paid at least $600 in mortgage interest last year.

 If you have student loans or paid college tuition, you may need a Form 1098-E. This allows you to deduct any student loan interest you've paid.
 Sidenote: You may also need a 1098-T, which allows you to report any tuition payments you made and you may get a tax credit there, too.

 Timeline to Receive the Forms

-Your employer and these companies are required to mail these reports by the end of January each year, so you should have them all sometime in February.
-In order to correctly and accurately file your taxes, it's important to ensure that you received all necessary forms.
+Remember, in order to correctly and accurately file your taxes, it's important to ensure that you received all necessary forms.
 Try making a checklist of all the places you worked, the banks and investment firms you have accounts with, any other other forms you are expecting.
 Once you receive the necessary forms, it's important to double check them to make sure the amount and other details are correct.